spacetelescope/mosviz/docs/readingindata.rst

 unique names.
 We can take care of this easily in the data loader function.

 Now that we know what data we want from our FITS files let's look at how to write the data loader function.
-As before, we use the following decorators to tell glue that this is a data loader, and MOSViz that it can read in 2D spectra::
+As before, we use the following decorator to tell glue that this is a data loader, and MOSViz that it can read in 2D spectra::

-    @mosviz_spectrum2d_loader
-    @data_factory('DEIMOS 2D Spectrum')
+    @mosviz_spectrum2d_loader('DEIMOS 2D Spectrum')
     def deimos_spectrum2D_reader(filename):

 The function itself takes a filename to open as its only argument.
 We open the